Skip to main content

 El Oasis Team Experiences Worship, Community, and God’s Presence in Ethiopia

 From January 12–23, a team from Globalscope’s El Oasis campus ministry in Santiago, Chile—Karla Figueroa, Mario Pascua, Diego Ramos, and Ayelen Chiguay—traveled to Ethiopia to visit CMF’s long‑standing ministry there.
-Hosted by missionaries Craig and Allison Fowler, the group participated in a worship conference in the city of Assosa and spent time learning from the vibrant churches the team has planted over the past 20 years.
+The group participated in a worship conference in the city of Assosa and spent time learning from the vibrant churches the team has planted over the past 20 years.

 Throughout their stay, the El Oasis team was welcomed into Ethiopian Christian life in meaningful and memorable ways.
 They helped lead worship, visited multiple congregations, and joined local believers in celebrating numerous baptisms.
 The team also learned from local pastors about the deep, internal transformation that fuels a life of worship and service.